What Exactly is a CD or DVD Jukebox?

 - Access Control: An organization might want to limit access or control access to various groups of discs.
 PrimeArray CD/DVD servers will enable the administrator to restrict access to any disc or group of discs.
 PrimeArray systems will also integrate with Active Directory to facilitate this task.

 Essentially, CD/DVD servers are super virtual jukeboxes.
-They perform the same function as a CD/DVD jukebox, but with higher performance, greater flexibility and a wider range of capacities, making them a better choice for network data sharing.Note: CD/DVD servers are not designed to handle audio CDs or copy- protected DVD movies.
+They perform the same function as a CD/DVD jukebox, but with higher performance, greater flexibility and a wider range of capacities, making them a better choice for network data sharing.Note: CD/DVD servers and DVD Jukeboxes (virtual) are not designed to handle audio CDs or copy- protected DVD movies.